// The gap

 Integration vs. Adoption

-Adoption is adding a chatbot to your website.
-Buying enterprise seats for an LLM.
-Sending your team to a prompt engineering workshop.
-It looks like progress, but nothing about how the business runs has actually changed.
+Adoption looks like progress.
+A chatbot on the website.
+Enterprise seats for an LLM.
+The team sent to a prompt-engineering workshop.
+It feels like motion — but nothing about how the business runs has changed.

 Integration is different.
-Integration means AI is load-bearing: your organization would notice if it stopped running.
-It changes how you make decisions, not just how you draft emails.
+Here AI runs real work — pull it out and the business stalls.
+It changes how you decide, not just how you draft emails.

 The Ledger